New round of Collaborative Pairs (Western NSW) starting November 2020

 - Network with other pairs and share your learnings

-The program is free for health care providers and consumers.
+- The program is free for health care providers and consumers.
 Consumers will be reimbursed for their time spent attending the workshops.
+Health Professionals will be provided with compensation for their time and insights, unless already covered by an employer.

 How to apply